 13. OMG the Beaches!

 “Life is better at the beach” in Malaysia!
-Why are the tropical beaches Malaysia better than the beaches in Thailand for example?
-It is still less touristy and the nature is still virgin!
+Why are the tropical beaches in Malaysia better than the beaches in Thailand for example?
+It is still less touristy and nature is still virgin!
 Malaysia is not that well known for its waterfront, but it has miles of coastline and plenty of beautiful beaches!
-Anyway, the best beaches are located in tropical paradise of South China Sea – the islands Pulau Redang, the Perhentians, Pulau Tioman and the beaches of Borneo.
+Anyway, the best beaches are located in the tropical paradise of South China Sea – the islands Pulau Redang, the Perhentians, Pulau Tioman and the beaches of Borneo.

 14. Diving and Snorckling

 One of the best reasons to visit Malaysia is for the chance to go diving and snorkelling.
 This country has some of the best coral reefs in the world!
 Best examples where you can enjoy the marine nature and wild life are again the islands Pulau Redang, the Perhentians, Pulau Tioman and the beaches of Borneo.
 Here you can see pretty everything – coral reefs, huge turtles, whale sharks, reef sharks, skate fish, giant mussels, barracudas … and you will find Nemo and Dori too!